aaron-grau/curic/javascript/readings/module-pattern.md

 I like our way of reassigning the whole `module.exports` better.
 But this way would also work.

-## One More One More Thing
+## ES6 Syntax (Bonus)

-In ES6, we can write export statements a differently.
-These new ways of writing export statements don't work in Node, but are starting to be used in frontend development.
+In ES6, we can write export statements differently.
+These new ways of writing export statements don't work in Node, but are starting to be used in front-end development.
 The command `export default` is similar to `module.exports`, as shown below.

 ```js
 // ./cat.js